Hassan of Basra: Greece

-According to Greek researcher Marilena Papachristophorou, some Greek variants of tale type ATU 400, "The Man on a Quest for the Lost Wife", are preceded by type ATU 936*, totalling 32 out of 80 tales registered in the Greek Folktale Corpus.
+Greek folktale scholars Anna Angelopoulou and Aigle Brouskou, editors of the Greek Folktale Catalogue, remarked that, in Greece, tale type ATU 400 appears in three main combinations, one of which is with tale type ATU 936*, Το Χρυσό βουνό ("The Golden Mountain").
+In this regard, according to Greek researcher Marilena Papachristophorou, the combination of both types (ATU 936* and ATU 400, "The Man on a Quest for the Lost Wife") totalled 32 out of 80 tales registered in the Greek Folktale Corpus.
 In the same vein, Richard McGillivray Dawkins noted that, despite being "separate and separable themes", both stories combined into a "fairly well-fixed form" in Greek variants.